ATRIAS-Team/ATRIAS/ees/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-For contact information, see ees/AUTHORS file.
+For contact information, see AUTHORS file.